diogokursi/diogokursi/README.md

 - 👋 Hi, I’m @diogokursi
 - 👀 I’m interested in data and business
 - 🌱 I’m currently studying my masters in Data Science and Advanced Analytics
-- 💞️ I’m looking to collaborate in impactful projects
 - 📫 How to reach me: LinkedIn
 - ⚡ Fun fact: I have a Bachelor's Dregree in Business Science